Cornell Law School – Classrooms & Library Renovation & Addition – Ithaca, NY

 Marie S.A.
-Sorensen was schematic design architect and designer for a 53,000 SF comprehensive renovation of Cornell Law School’s Myron Taylor Hall, built in 1932, the central building in the School’s collegiate gothic campus, and a 7,000 SF infill addition to the Library.
+Sorensen contributed to the schematic design for a 53,000 SF comprehensive renovation of Cornell Law School’s Myron Taylor Hall, built in 1932, the central building in the School’s collegiate gothic campus, and a 7,000 SF infill addition to the Library.
 Myron Taylor Hall’s renovation features seminar-style student classrooms, case study classrooms, meeting rooms, and a double-height student commons overlooking Purcell Courtyard.

 New spaces are detailed in a modern classical style, including warm maple paneling, chandeliers, and brass railings – with clean boardroom-style interiors for the classrooms and meeting rooms.